-- B. Evaluations shall be conducted by supervisor(s) familiar with the teacher's work, who shall be designated by the Board. - C. All monitoring or observation of the work of a teacher shall be conducted openly and with full knowledge of the teacher.
+- B. Evaluations shall be conducted by supervisor(s) familiar with the teacher's work, who shall be designated by the Board.
+If a teacher is in more than one building, the evaluation shall be a collaborative result between the administrators involved. - C. All monitoring or observation of the work of a teacher shall be conducted openly and with full knowledge of the teacher.
 The use of test results, eavesdropping, closed circuit television, public address or audio systems and similar surveillance devices shall be strictly prohibited. - D. A copy of the written evaluation shall be submitted to the teacher within ten school days of the observation and the teacher shall have the opportunity to review the evaluation report.
 A sheet attached to the report will be available for the teacher's response pertaining only to the evaluation.
 Such response shall be made within five days of the receipt of the evaluation.
 All evaluations shall be based upon valid criteria for evaluating professional growth.
 A copy of each written evaluation shall be furnished to the teacher for his/her personal record. - E. The final written evaluation report will be furnished to the Superintendent and the teacher.
 If requested by the teacher, a copy shall also be sent to the Association.
 If the report contains any information not previously made known and discussed with the teacher, the teacher shall have the opportunity to submit additional information to the Superintendent.
 In the event a teacher is not continued in employment, the Board will advise the teacher of the reasons there- fore in writing and provide a hearing, where requested. - F. Each teacher shall have the right, upon request, to review the contents of his/her own personnel file.
 A representative of the Association may, at the teacher's request, accompany the teacher in such review.
 The review will be made in the presence of the administrator responsible for the safekeeping of such a file.
 Privileged information such as confidential credentials and related personal references normally sought at the time of such employment are specifically exempt from such review.
 The administrator shall remove such credentials and confidential reports from the file prior to the review of the file by the teacher.
 However, the teacher's evaluation reports relative to the teacher since coming to the Linden system and tenure recommendations will be available.